-One of the objectives of the Judicial General Mutuality is to have a portal accessible to all citizens, with the following advantages:
+One of the objectives of the General Judicial Mutuality is to have a portal accessible to all citizens, providing the following advantages:

-- Facilitate access of persons regardless of their physical condition or its environment
+- Facilitate access to people regardless of their physical condition or its environment

-- Allow access to information from different devices
+- Allow access to information with different devices

-This site complies with international recommendations for accessibility of the initiative WAI (Web Accessibility Initiative) of the W3C (World Wide Web Consortium), fulfilling a level 2 (AA) and the priority levels 1 and 2 of the standard UNE 139803:2004.
+This web site complies with international accessibility recommendations of the WAI (Web Accessibility Initiative) of the W3C (World Wide Web Consortium), fulfilling a level 2 (AA) and levels of priority 1 and 2 of the Standard UNE 139803:2004.

-The content of this site has been developed under a grammar XHTML Transitional 1.0 and stylesheets CSS 2.1 these standards guarantee access to information via any navigation device that supports the recommendations of the W3C.
+The content of this site has been developed under a grammar XHTML Transitional 1.0 and CSS style sheets 2.1 these standards guarantee access to information through any navigation device that supports the recommendations of the W3C.

-To facilitate the web browsing, used the following shortcut keys:
+To make browsing through the site, it has used the following shortcut keys:

-- Go to the key 3: accessibility content
+- 3: Key Go to the content of accessibility

 - 6: Key Benefits